nolanlawson/resources-for-mastodon-newbies/README.md

 ### You can have multiple accounts on multiple instances

 You're not locked in to one instance; many people maintain multiple "alts."
-It's a good idea to link your alts in your account profiles so that people know to follow you on both.
+It's a good idea to link to your alts in your account profiles so that people know to follow you on both.

 ### Not all favs (likes), boosts (retweets), and replies are necessarily shown